scflode/dev-proxy/README.md

 ## Setup

 To setup everything described below at once you can use `make setup`.
+This target is idempotent.

 ## Manual setup